-In non-probability sampling, samples are formed on the basis of cost-effectiveness or convenience and not on the basis of application and because of this selection process, some sections of the population may get excluded.
+In non-probability sampling, samples are formed based on cost-effectiveness or convenience and not on the basis of application and because of this selection process, some sections of the population may get excluded.
 Surveys will be effective only on filtering members according to interests and application to the survey being conducted.

 The industrial standard for confidence level is 95% and these are the margin of error percentages for certain survey sample sizes:

-As indicated in this table, to reduce the margin of error to half, for instance from 4 to 2, the sample size has been increased considerably, from 500 to 2000.
-As you must have observed, the sample size is inversely proportional to the margin of error.
-Till sample sizes of 1500, there is a significant decrease in margin of error but beyond that, this decrease reduces.
+As indicated in this table, to reduce the margin of error to half, for instance, from 4 to 2, the sample size determination has been increased considerably, from 500 to 2000.
+As you must have observed, the sample size is inversely proportional to it.
+Till sample sizes of 1500, there is a significant decrease in it, but beyond that, this decrease reduces.

 Ready to take your research game to the next level?
 Join QuestionPro and elevate your surveys from ho-hum to oh-wow!
 With our user-friendly platform, you’ll be able to create professional-grade surveys in no time.
 Plus, with features like customizable templates, advanced analytics, and real-time data collection, you’ll have everything you need to gather accurate, reliable data.
 So, don’t miss out on the fun.
 Join QuestionPro today for free and start discovering what your customers, employees, and communities really think.
 No credit card is needed.

 LEARN ABOUT: Level of Analysis